kade-robertson/vimmdl/README.md

 # vimmdl

-A utility to download files from Vimm.net.
+A utility for downloading files from Vimm.net.
 Usage can be found in the screenshots below.

 ![Demo Image, Help Screen](http://i.imgur.com/qvQYFPC.jpg)